 Heap is a more dynamic tool.
 Its automatic event tracking is a good fit for constantly changing websites, and enables retroactive analysis.
 Heap also automatically collects “first touch” and “last touch” data, without any required code changes.

-We hope reading this post helped you with your decision on which analytics tool is better for you – MixPanel or Heap Analytics.
-If you’re a marketer or a growth manager, we built an analytics tool designed especially for your needs.
-You are welcome to try it for free here.
+We hope reading this post helped you with your decision on which analytics tool is better for you.